sunitkanyan/CowinAvailalitySlotEmailCSharp/README.md

 # CowinAvailalitySlotEmailCSharp

-can enhance it as per your requirement - it iw very basic.
+can enhance it as per your requirement - it is very basic one